-PROFILE: The Mayor’s Fund for Los Angeles was modeled after Michael Bloomberg’s Mayor's Fund in New York City.
-The fund, naturally, has a strict Los Angeles focus, with a goal to bring together private, philanthropic, nonprofit and government resources to tackle the city’s most pressing challenges.
+PROFILE: Established in 2014, the Mayor’s Fund for Los Angeles was created by Los Angeles Mayor Eric Garcetti to support a variety of civic projects in the city.
+It was modeled after Michael Bloomberg’s Mayor's Fund in New York City and seeks to bring “together the best of private, philanthropic, non-profit and government resources to take on the city’s most pressing challenges.”
+The fund only supports grantmaking in Los Angeles.
 Collaboration among donor groups is at the heart of this fund's strategy.
 Upon the fund’s creation, Mayor Garcetti emphasized that he has no control over the fund’s money and that its purpose is to serve future administrations as well as his own.

-The fund’s priorities are economic prosperity (job access and creation), community resiliency/disaster preparedness, quality of life (neighborhoods, public space and traffic), and city government efficiency.
-In the fund’s first year, it raised $14.6 million and spent about $4.7 million.
-However, the fund is expected to start spending more money on grantmaking as it becomes more established and focused.
+The fund’s grantmaking priorities are economic prosperity (job access and creation), community resiliency/disaster preparedness, quality of life (neighborhoods, public space and traffic), and city government efficiency.
+In a past year, it held $13.7 million in assets and made grants of about $4.6 million.

-Thus far, the Mayor’s Fund has been interested in issues like water conservation, domestic abuse prevention, crime reduction and job creation.
-Programs supported have included the Leonard Hill Arts Plaza, Climate Summit 2015, Save the Drop, Hire L.A.’s Youth, Homes for Heroes, and Immigrant Integration/Step Forward L.A.
-You can learn about many programs that have caught the Mayor’s Fund’s attention on its Program Spotlight page.
+The Mayor’s Fund has supported issues like water conservation, domestic abuse prevention, crime reduction and job creation.
+Past grantees include the Leonard Hill Arts Plaza, Save the Drop, Hire L.A.’s Youth, Homes for Heroes, and Immigrant Integration/Step Forward L.A.
+Grant seekers can learn about many programs that have caught the Mayor’s Fund’s attention on its Program Spotlight page.

-Unfortunately for grantseekers, the Mayor’s Fund for Los Angeles does not accept unsolicited grant proposals or solicitations.
-However, you can reach out to the staff with general questions at firstname.lastname@example.org or 213-545-2058.
-You can also follow this funder on Facebook and Twitter to keep up with current events.
+Unfortunately for grant seekers, the Mayor’s Fund for Los Angeles does not accept unsolicited grant proposals or solicitations.
+However, contact the staff with general questions at firstname.lastname@example.org or 213-545-2058.
+Follow this funder on Facebook and Twitter to keep up with current events.